somil0701/somil0701/README.md

 ## About Me

-- 🌱 I'm currently learning Web Development(JS) and Core Concepts of C++.
+- 🌱 I'm currently learning BackEnd Web Development and Core Concepts of C++.
 - 💼 I'm passionate about Linux Ecosystem and Open Source.
 - 📫 You can reach me at somil2005@gmail.com
 - ⚡ Fun fact: I've changed my school atleast 8-9 times 😃(as far as I remember).